 To put this in perspective, a serving of chickpea pasta is an excellent source of iron, supplying almost half of an adult man’s daily needs (DRI).
 Regular durum semolina wheat pasta is fortified with iron so that it has nearly 2 mg per serving, but it still cannot match the amount in chickpea pasta.

-Chickpea pasta is also a good to excellent source of zinc, potassium, and magnesium.
-Magnesium is a nutrient of concern in the United States.
-It’s a mineral we don’t get enough of on a daily basis.
+Chickpea pasta is also a good to excellent source of zinc, potassium, and magnesium, a mineral that many people do not get enough of on a daily basis.

 You will find these nutrients in regular pasta as well, but the quantity is lower.
 For example, a serving of regular wheat pasta contains about 30 mg of magnesium, half the amount in chickpea pasta.